Aliases for APC2 Gene

 GeneCards Summary for APC2 Gene

 APC2 (APC2, WNT Signaling Pathway Regulator) is a Protein Coding gene.
 Diseases associated with APC2 include Sotos Syndrome 3 and Sotos Syndrome 1.
-Among its related pathways are Endometrial cancer and PI3K-Akt signaling pathway.
-GO annotations related to this gene include binding and beta-catenin binding.
+Among its related pathways are PI3K-Akt signaling pathway and Gastric cancer.
+Gene Ontology (GO) annotations related to this gene include binding and beta-catenin binding.
 An important paralog of this gene is APC.

 UniProtKB/Swiss-Prot for APC2 Gene